KommanderKek/StockMarketPredictor/README.md

 Because we want the model to learn how past price fluctuations determine the probability of future price increases, we want the price and volume data in each sample to be a percent change rather than the absolute value.
 Percent change however is very dependent on initial values and don't add well.
 So instead, I use log change because they can be properly added and percent gains and losses are properly symmetric.
 Except for the most recent price and volume data, all data is a log change from the previous 5 minute value.

-For the ADT stock, for a price increase threshold of 0.5%, I've optimized the model to 2000 estimators, max_depth of 18, min_samples_split of 5, and a 'balanced_subsample' class_weight.

 The following is the performance results that the model can realistically achieve:

 Upwards of 57% precision